 2. Baking Soda

 This home remedy also uses an ingredient that’s already present in most kitchens.
-A solution made with baking soda and water can soften earwax and help in removing it safely.
+A solution made with baking soda and

 - In a small bowl, mix 2 teaspoons of water with a quarter teaspoon of baking soda.